sraaphorst/sudoku-stochastic/README.md

 # sudoku_stochastic

-**Current stats:** Complete, but with further addons planned.
+**Current stats:** In progress.

 This is another technique to attempt to solve Sudoku boards using stochastic algorithms.
 Note that we do not limit to 3^2 x 3^2 = 9 x 9 boards, but allow for any positive integer n and n^2 x n^2 boards.

-In the current omplementation, the focus is on a genetic algorithm that I wrote.
-The primary purpose of this project is:
+(The command-line apps, however, limit to standard Sudoku boards.)

+The current implementation offers the current types of algorithms to find solutions to Sudoku puzzles:
+1. Genetic algorithm
+2. Hill climbing
+3. β-Hill climbing

+My primary goals in this project were to:

-1. To implement a genetic algorithm in C++;
+1. Implement a genetic algorithm in C++;
-2. To compare the efficiency with brute-force backtracking, exact cover, and constraint programming;
+2. Compare the efficiency with brute-force backtracking, exact cover, and constraint programming;
-3. To gain more experience with `std::unique_ptr` and move its necessary move semantics, since I had seldom worked with them in the past; and
+3. Gain more experience with `std::unique_ptr` and move its necessary move semantics, since I had seldom worked with them in the past; and
-4. To experiment with OpenMP for parallelization.
+4. Experiment with OpenMP for parallelization.

 ## Formulation ##